-Residential areas are those that consist primarily of single-family homes and carriage homes.
+Residential areas are those that consist primarily of single-family homes and coach houses.
 The community expressed a desire to preserve these low density forms of housing and Belcarra's semi-rural character.
-Residential areas will permit various housing forms, including secondary suites, carriage homes, duplexes, triplexes, and fourplexes, to accommodate future growth.
+Residential areas will permit various housing forms, including

+Secondary suites, coach houses, duplexes, triplexes, and fourplexes, to accommodate future growth.
 New residential development will look a lot like existing residential development in terms of its form, character, and scale.
 The intent is to provide a mix of housing options that make the most efficient use of municipal infrastructure while blending in with the existing character of the Village.